dvd-dev/hilo/README.en.md

 This is a Beta version.
 There will likely be bugs, issues, etc. Thank you for your patience and for opening "Issues".

+Please consult the [Wiki](https://github.com/dvd-dev/hilo/wiki) before opening issues, a lot of common questions are answered there.

 ## 📌 Introduction
-This unofficial HACS integration allows you to use [Hilo](https://www.hiloenergie.com/fr-ca/) with Home Assistant. **It is not affiliated with Hilo or Hydro-Québec.**
+This unofficial HACS integration allows you to use [Hilo](https://www.hiloenergie.com/en-ca/) with Home Assistant. **It is not affiliated with Hilo or Hydro-Québec.**

 **⚠️ Do not contact Hilo or Hydro-Québec for issues related to this integration.**